PennyLaneAI/pennylane/doc/introduction/operations.rst

 observables found.

-For further details on measurement optimization, graph coloring to be solved for grouping observables and auxiliary functions refer to the the :mod:`pennylane.grouping` subpackage.
+For further details on measurement optimization, graph coloring to be solved for grouping observables and auxiliary functions refer to the :doc:`/code/qml_grouping` subpackage.

 .. _intro_ref_ops_cv: